 Unlike the primary types of SMA described above, these other forms of SMA are caused by mutations in genes other than the SMN1 gene.

-SMARD is a very rare form of SMA Type 1 that affects the upper spinal cord more than the lower spinal cord.
-Babies with SMARD experience severe respiratory distress and weakness in the arms and nearby muscles.
-SMARD is caused by a specific mutation and can be diagnosed through genetic testing.
+SMARD is a very rare form of SMA that affects the upper spinal cord more than the lower spinal cord.
+Babies with SMARD often experience severe respiratory distress due to diaphragm paralysis.
+They often have weakness in the hands, feet, and more distal muscles.
+SMARD is autosomal recessive and caused by specific mutations in the IGHMBP2 gene and can be diagnosed through genetic testing.

-Another rare form of SMA, Kennedy’s disease is an X-linked genetic disease, meaning it only affects males.
+Another rare form of SMA, Kennedy’s disease, is an X-linked genetic disease, meaning it only affects males.
 It usually appears between the ages of 30 and 50.
 It causes muscle weakness and atrophy throughout the body, which is most noticeable in the legs and arms.
-It is also especially noticeable in the face and throat, and causes speech and swallowing difficulties and major muscle cramps.
+It is also especially noticeable in the face and throat and causes speech and swallowing difficulties and also muscle cramps.